top of page

 Will there be more books with Rory?
 Probably.
 Will readers ever be lost if they start with the latest book before reading the previous ones?
 Never.

 One last thing.
 As I was writing The Suicide House I heard another beloved character from a previous book yelling as loudly as Rory.
 So, I listened.
 What I heard fit perfectly into Rory’s new story.
 Who was it?
 You’ll have to read The Suicide House to find out.
-But fret not, it doesn’t hit shelves until August.
-That leaves plenty of time to catch up on any of my books that you haven’t yet read or listened to yet.

 —Charlie Donlea